Learn about our participants’ experiences with Michael’s Place.

 Michael’s Place is blessed by those we help and by those who help us.
 By sharing, it is our hope that you will gain a fuller understanding of how Michael’s Place makes a positive difference in the lives of those who experience grief.
 You will note a resounding theme of finding hope on the journey of healing.

-Mike and Lorraine came to Michael’s Place after the loss of their son:
+A bereaved couple came to Michael’s Place after the loss of their son:

 “On a September day in 2016, I made the best call I ever made…a call telling the woman on the phone that my husband and I needed help dealing with the recent loss of our son.
-She took over from their with such kindness.
+She took over from there with such kindness.
 Thank you to everyone who played a part in teaching us to take it one day at a time when we began this journey.
 We are forever grateful.”

 “To put into words what Michael’s Place has done for our family is an overwhelming task.
 In short, they allowed me to feel like I could breathe, even if only for a moment.
 When you speak to someone who truly understands your pain and absorbs it without trying to “fix” it, it is one of the most comforting feelings imaginable.”